AdguardTeam/ecsstree/README.md

 </script>
 ```

+## Reporting problems / Requesting features

+If you find a bug or want to request a new feature, please open an issue or a discussion on GitHub.
+Please provide a detailed description of the problem or the feature you want to request, and if possible, a code example that demonstrates the problem or the feature.

-## Development / Contributing
+## Development & Contributing

+You can contribute to the project by opening a pull request.
+People who contribute to AdGuard projects can receive various rewards, see [this page](https://adguard.com/contribute.html) for details.

-Here is a short guide on how to contribute to this project:
+Here is a short guide on how to set up the development environment and how to submit your changes:

 - Pre-requisites: [Node.js](https://nodejs.org/en/) (v14 or higher), [Yarn](https://yarnpkg.com/) (v2 or higher), [Git](https://git-scm.com/), [VSCode](https://code.visualstudio.com/) (optional)
 - Clone the repository with `git clone`
-- Install dependencies with `yarn install`
+- Install dependencies with `yarn` (this will also initialize the Git hooks via Husky)
-- Create a new branch with `git checkout -b <branch-name>` (e.g. `git checkout -b add-some-feature`)
+- Create a new branch with `git checkout -b <branch-name>` (e.g. `git checkout -b feature/add-some-feature`, please add `/feature` or `/fix` prefix to your branch name)
 - Make your changes in the `src` folder and make suitable tests for them in the `test` folder
 - **Please do NOT differ from the original CSSTree API!** Our primary goal is to keep the API as close as possible to the original CSSTree, so that it is easy to switch between the two libraries, if needed.
 We only improve the "internal logic" of the library to make it able to parse Extended CSS selectors, but the API should be the same!
-- Run tests with `yarn test` (or run only a specific test with `yarn test <test-name>`)
+- Check tests by running `yarn test` (or run only a specific test with `yarn test <test-name>`)
-- Commit your changes and push them to GitHub to your fork
+- If everything is OK, commit your changes and push them to your forked repository.
+If Husky is set up correctly, it don't allow you to commit if the linter or tests fail.
-- Create a pull request to this repository
+- Create a pull request to the main repository from your forked repository's branch.

+We would be happy to review your pull request and merge it if it is suitable for the project.

 *Note:* you can find CSSTree API map here: https://github.com/csstree/csstree#top-level-api

-We would be happy to review your pull request and merge it if it is suitable for the project.

 ### Development commands

 During development, you can use the following commands (listed in `package.json`):

+- `yarn lint` - lint the code with [ESLint](https://eslint.org/)
 - `yarn test` - run tests with [Jest](https://jestjs.io/) (you can also run a specific test with `yarn test <test-name>`)
 - `yarn build` - build the library to the `dist` folder by using [Rollup](https://rollupjs.org/)

-## Reporting problems / Requesting features

-If you find a bug or want to request a new feature, please open an issue or a discussion on GitHub.
-Please provide a detailed description of the problem or the feature, and if possible, a code example, to make it easier to understand.

 ## License

 This library is licensed under the MIT license.
-See the [LICENSE](https://github.com/scripthunter7/ecsstree/blob/main/LICENSE) file for more info.
+See the [LICENSE](https://github.com/AdguardTeam/ecsstree/blob/main/LICENSE) file for more info.

 ## Acknowledgements